 For more information on the latest updates on hosting regulations and permissions, see the draft STRA guidelines.

-As the Recovery Control Movement Order (RMCO) is set to last until 31 December 2020 (unless further extended), hosts are reminded to regularly check the latest SOPs by the National Security Council.
+As different states in Malaysia enter different phases of the National Recovery Plan, hosts are reminded to regularly check the latest SOPs issued by the National Security Council.

 Registration of guests, including foreign guests

 The Registration of Guests Act 1965 provides for the obligation of keepers of residential accommodation in respect of the registration of their guests.
 If a premise, whether furnished or unfurnished, is used to provide services for “lodging or sleeping accommodation”, the owner and/or operator of the premise is required to maintain a specified register of guests.
 Failure to do so is an offense and may be penalized by way of imprisonment for a term not exceeding one year or a fine not exceeding RM2000, or both.
 The broad definition of “lodging or sleeping accommodation” may potentially include STRA operations where STRA hosts must keep a registry of guests, which will be readily available for inspection by the relevant authority.

 Contractual agreements and permits